-What the Global Health Track at Tulane can do for your career:
+What the Global Health Program at Tulane can do for your career:

-The RIGHT track is in addition to your current residency expectations.
+The RIGHT program is in addition to your current residency expectations.
 To be accepted into the RIGHT Program you must be in good standing in your current residency program.
 If accepted you will also need approval from the residency program director.
-After acceptance, you will be required to attend 60 percent of the RIGHT seminars, complete the on-line curriculum, complete a scholarly project and provide a write up of your experience after each travel event.
-These sessions will be tracked, if you are not meeting the requirements you will be dropped from the program.
+After acceptance, you will be required to attend 60 percent of the RIGHT seminars, complete the online curriculum, complete a scholarly project, and provide a reflection of your experience after each travel event.

 Additionally, all RIGHT scholars will complete a scholarly project.
 This can range from any of the following:

-Finally, after completing all work for the RIGHT track, recognition of completion will be reflected on your residency diploma.
+Finally, after completing all work for the RIGHT program, you will receive a completion certificate.